turingschool/try-turing/fe-online-weekend/html-intro/index.md

 <div class="try-it-new">
   <h3>Try It: A Small Form</h3>
-  <p>Go back to the tab with your Glitch project.
-Again, somewhere inside of the <code>body</code> tags, use at least one input and one button to make a small form.</p>
+  <p>Go back to the tab with your repl project.
+Again, somewhere inside of the <code>body</code> tags, write at least one input element and one button element to make a small form.</p>
   <p>Check in on the "View" of your app to make sure things are showing up as expected.</p>
 </div>